SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - This also gives all debaters experience in working with different kinds of people.

 - Debate can get boring fast until you've stayed long enough to acquire the taste.
-Sprinkle in stuff like Harry Potter motions, PES motions (carefully), sugar daddy motions
+Sprinkle in stuff like Harry Potter motions, PES related motions (carefully), sugar daddy motions

-balancing teams in debates
+- People won't straight up complain to

 scheduling, pains of us attending more sessions than recruits themselves